jch/xwgu-site/index.md

 # About

+I am a postdoctoral scholar in the Chemistry

 I am a graduate student in the [Greer research group](http://www.jrgreer.caltech.edu/home.php) at the California Institute of Technology.
 I expect to receive my PhD in Chemical Engineering, with a minor in Materials Science, by the end of 2014.